HeardLibrary/digital-scholarship/script/r/structures.md

 ## Data frames

-Data frames are two dimensional data objects and are one of the most widely used types in R.  One can think of a data frame as a table with rows and columns, with the top row containing column headers that are names describing what's in the columns.
+Data frames are two dimensional data objects and are one of the most widely used data types in R.  One can think of a data frame as a table with rows and columns, with the top row containing column headers that are names describing what's in the columns.

 It is helpful to think of a data frame as a sort of combination of lists and vectors.
 The values in a particular column are like a vector, with the column header for that column containing the vector's name.
 The set of columns is like a list whose items are vectors.